Writing a book can build trust and foster a more genuine connection with your consumers.

 "As with any profession, having an expert is helpful, especially to build a great structure for the content of the book, much like we build a structure for companies when consulting," said Deutser.
 "It was … very helpful to have someone to spark ideas about what readers might find most interesting about the topic you've spent years understanding."

 The editing stage might be grueling, and it might take months going over the same chapters.
 That's why it's crucial to have a second pair of eyes look over your work.
 It's easy to miss errors or become attached to work you've spent months, even years, on.

 When you feel your book is ready to be read, you can either self-publish or find an agent and/or publisher to represent you and your story.

 Deutser opted for the second option.
 "The wisdom, expertise and support of an established publisher has been invaluable," he said.

-Deutser's book helps leaders become more innovative and purpose-driven.
-Through his experience writing it, he was able to build on his own ideas and share those lessons with his audience.
-He told Business.com that the experience has been one of the greatest growth periods in his life and has elevated the dialogue around his business.
+Deutser told business.com that the experience of writing a book has been one of the greatest growth periods in his life and has elevated the dialogue around his business.

 He added that writing a book can establish you as an expert in a particular field or on a specific topic.
 This will build trust in your business and both professional and personal connections with customers.

 "One of our core values is love what you do, and it shows," said Deutser.
 "My book is a living example of that value.
 I have loved learning, growing and sharing.
 And it will be the foundation for our growth for many years to come."